ShahidSandhu/github-final-project/README.md

 # Interest Rate Calculator

+## What the project does?

-* A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
 **Input**:
    p, principal amount
    t, time period in years